x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/reply-all-storm-protection-report.md

  - Minimum reply-alls
  - Block duration hours

 To view the current feature settings here on the report, you must have read access to Transport configuration information (Get-TransportConfig) via the View-Only Configuration or Organization Transport Settings roles.
 Both the Organization Management and View-Only Organization Management role groups include both of these roles.
 For more information, see [View-only Organization Management](/exchange/view-only-organization-management-exchange-2013-help#:~:text=The%20View-Only%20Organization%20Management%20management%20role%20group%20is%2crequired%20to%20perform%20a%20given%20set%20of%20tasks).

 Note that the current settings shown might not be the same as the settings that were used for past reply-all storms if they were previously changed.
 Changing the settings while a storm is happening might not apply those settings in time to affect the current storm, but it will apply to future storms.

-Beneath the current settings, is the time/date range drop-down from which you can select to view from 3 hours to 90 days of data (with the last 3 hours as default).
+Beneath the current settings is the time/date range drop-down from which you can select to view from 3 hours to 90 days of data (with the last 3 hours as the default).
 All times shown are based on your local time.

 The overview section shows these two charts: